 In December, 2013, Kentucky became one of six states to receive a Race to the Top-Early Learning Challenge (RTT-ELC) grant.
-Through this grant, the state is directing substantial resources to support three early childhood policy priorities: High-Quality Early Learning Environments, Family Support, and Access to Data.
+Through this grant, the state is directing substantial resources to support three early childhood policy priorities: high-quality early learning environments, family support, and access to data.

-In order to build High-Quality Learning Environments, Kentucky will redesign and shift its current quality rating and improvement system (known as STARS) to include all public preschool, Head Start, and early learning and development programs.
-The state will require (by 2016) that all providers who receive a license participate in the redesigned STARS system.
-Additionally, all programs will be required to display their rating in a prominent location within their facility, giving every parent an objective way to assess the relative quality of a program.
-Kentucky also has plans to cultivate the workforce for learning environments.
-The state already expanded the personnel pipeline by embedding requirements for state and nationally recognized credentials that infant-toddler professionals acquire (CDA and Certificate of Eligibility for KY Child Care Credential) into public high school curriculum.
-The courses will now be integrated into the new state career lattice so that students who take them will not only be prepared to work in the field after graduation, but also will be eligible for professional development supports including scholarships.
+Kentucky also used the RTT-ELC to invest in workforce development initiatives.
+The state expanded the personnel pipeline by embedding requirements for state and nationally recognized credentials (CDA and Certificate of Eligibility for KY Child Care Credential) into public high school curriculum.
+The courses are now integrated into the new state career lattice so that students who take them is not only be prepared to work in the field after graduation, but also be eligible for professional development supports including scholarships.